Reddimus/Nvidia_Jetson-curriculum/Hello_AI_World/Action_Recognition.md

 # [Action Recognition](https://github.com/dusty-nv/jetson-inference/blob/master/docs/actionnet.md)

-After building from source, follow [this guide](https://github.com/dusty-nv/jetson-inference/blob/master/docs/actionnet.md) to set up action recognition.
+After building from source, you can follow [this guide](https://github.com/dusty-nv/jetson-inference/blob/master/docs/actionnet.md) if you would like.
+However, we will be summarizing the steps down below in the Quick Start section.

 ## Quick start